Marques Hagans

-Marques Terrelle Hagans (born December 29, 1982) is an American football coach and former wide receiver.
-He is currently the wide receivers coach at Penn State.
-He played college football at Virginia and was selected by the St. Louis Rams in the fifth round of the 2006 NFL draft.

-Hagans was also a member of the Kansas City Chiefs, Indianapolis Colts and Washington Redskins.
+Marques Terrelle Hagans (born December 29, 1982) is an American football coach and former wide receiver, currently the assistant wide receivers coach at the University of Michigan.
+He was most recently the wide receivers coach at Penn State and Virginia from 2013 to 2025.
+Hagans played college football at Virginia and was selected by the St. Louis Rams in the fifth round of the 2006 NFL draft.
+He was also a member of the Kansas City Chiefs, Indianapolis Colts and Washington Redskins until 2010.

 Early and personal life

 Hagans is a native of Hampton, Virginia, and played high school football for Hampton High School during his junior and senior seasons after transferring from neighboring Bethel High School.
 As a junior, Hagans replaced the graduated Ronald Curry at quarterback and led the Crabbers to the state championship in Group AAA, Division 5 of the Virginia High School League in 1998.
 Hampton advanced to the state semi-finals in Hagans' senior season in 1999.

 Hagans' nickname is "Biscuit."
 He is married to former Virginia women's basketball player Lauren Swierczek.